NATO to investigate Mediterranean incident between French, Turkish warships

 “This act was extremely aggressive and cannot be one of an ally facing another ally who is doing its work under NATO command,” she said.

+A senior Turkish defence ministry official told Reuters on Thursday that France’s “baseless” claim was not backed up by any concrete evidence, and said the French ship was making fast and dangerous manoeuvres that breached NATO principles and navy security rules.

+Turkey informed NATO civilian and military officials about the incident, he added.

-NATO Secretary-General Jens Stoltenberg told a news conference that the incident was addressed at the meeting by several alliance states.
+NATO Secretary-General Jens Stoltenberg told a news conference the incident was addressed at the meeting by several alliance states.
 “My message is that we have made sure that NATO military authorities are investigating the incident to bring full clarity into what happened,” he told reporters.

-A senior Turkish official on Wednesday rejected the accusation and said French forces had sought to search a Turkish vessel in international waters “and this was not permitted”.
-He denied that Turkey had taken provocative or aggressive action to prevent this.

 Reporting by Robin Emmott and John Irish; Editing by Mark Heinrich